FlowFans/web3jam-2022-summer/submissions/issue_10/README.md

 3. Users can also find the content they need by using a search keyword or tag.

 ### Why flow

-**1. Candence, which allows NFT to have its own type of resources.
+1. Candence, which allows NFT to have its own type of resources.

 2. Flow is a layer of the public chain for mainstream consumers, its GAS fee is low and can withstand a large influx of mainstream consumers.

-3. It is also environmentally friendly and consumes very little energy**
+3. It is also environmentally friendly and consumes very little energy

 This coincides with the idea of our product ---- **We not only want to attract native WEB3 users, but we also want to lower the threshold to bring more consumers into the WEB3 world, and hope to redefine the content creation and consumption model together with everyone.** All these determine that the Flow chain is the best choice for us.